DJDanl/cpp-docs.pt-br/docs/standard-library/bitset-class.md

 ### <a name="parameters"></a>Parâmetros

-`_Pos` A posição do bit cujo valor é deve ser invertida.
+*POS* a posição do bit cujo valor deve ser invertida.

 ### <a name="return-value"></a>Valor de retorno